oliverlovros/Project-II/README.md

 ### What is that paralel file?
 Wasn't the program a serie algorithm?

-Paralel directory is an alghorith using mpi, so you have a paralelize version of the program in this file
+Paralel directory is a program that uses mpi, so you have a paralelize version of the program in this file.

 <!-- CONTRIBUTING -->